G4Q95/AutoShortsWebApp/docs/video-integration-part-3.md

 - All scenes maintain consistent aspect ratio throughout the application
 - Videos don't stretch or distort regardless of their original dimensions
 - Letterboxing/pillarboxing is applied consistently and aesthetically
-- Smooth transitions between thumbnail and playback views
+- Smooth transitions between thumbnail and video playback views